Why did I move to Mexico?

 Could you give us an idea of the cost of living in Mexico?
 What would you estimate your daily expenses to be?

-Living in Mexico, whether as an exchange student or an expatriate, and having an income in dollars offers an ultra-comfortable lifestyle.
-At present, I spend just over 2000 dollars a month, covering all my daily expenses: rent, food, leisure activities, outings and vacations, going to restaurants regularly and going on vacation often.
-With a total budget of 3000 dollars, it's even possible to save and plan regular returns to France.
+Living in Mexico, whether as an exchange student or an expatriate, and having an income in euros offers an ultra-comfortable lifestyle.
+At present, I spend just over 2000 euros a month, covering all my daily expenses: rent, food, leisure activities, outings and vacations, going to restaurants regularly and going on vacation often.
+With a total budget of 3000 euros (VIE), it's even possible to save and plan regular returns to France.

 Cost of living